jainpallav61/nebula9.ai_assignment/Readme.md

   - `POST /api/drafts`: Save a new draft.
   - `GET /api/drafts`: Retrieve all drafts.
   - `POST /api/drafts/generate`: Generate content.
+  - `POST /api/drafts/publish`: Publish a blog to Medium.

 **Note:** API requests include JWT tokens for authentication, which are managed in the `AuthContext`.